ELHabibA/Data-Structure-Challenges-Part2/README.md

 # Data Structure Challenges (Part2)

 The Data Structures Challenges Repository contains C++ solutions for various data structure challenges.
-Each challenge is encapsulated in its own class, providing a template for solving specific problems related to data structures.
+Each challenge is encapsulated in its class, providing a template for solving specific problems related to data structures.
 Each class is dedicated to constructing and implementing diverse data structures along with their associated operations.
 Additionally, it includes supplementary challenges aimed at deepening comprehension of data structure concepts and refining problem-solving skills.

 ## Challenges Included: